victor-onoja/baby_milestone_tracker/README.md

 ### Packages used

 - Shared Preferences: The shared_preferences package is used for persisting simple data in key-value pairs on the device.
-In the Baby Milestones Tracker app, it is employed to store user's milestones This ensures that users' preferences are retained between app sessions.
+In the Baby Milestones Tracker app, it is employed to store user's milestones which are retained between app sessions.
 - UUID: The uuid package is utilized for generating unique identifiers for milestones.
 Each milestone is assigned a unique ID using uuid to ensure that the data remains distinct and identifiable.
 - Intro Slider: The intro_slider package is integrated to create an onboarding experience for new users.
 It provides a simple and engaging way to introduce users to the app's features and functionality.